Ads by Muslim Ad Network

 Seek Counseling

-Sister, as I suggested before, please seek counseling where you can explore the root of these beliefs and you can work on creating a healthier image of intimacy, about marriage and family life, and about men in general.
+Sister, please seek counseling where you can work on creating a healthier image of intimacy, about marriage and family life, and about men in general.

 There are some self-help techniques as well, but honestly, I believe that you would need some professional support on this journey as your fears seem to be deeply rooted.